 The tomato arrived from the Americas in the late seventeenth century to begin a long Neapolitan love affair.
 The story goes that San Marzano tomatoes were a present from the King of Peru to the King of Naples and were first planted in the Campanian village of the same name.
 They quickly found favour with Neapolitans but, because tomatoes are a member of the nightshade family, they weren’t eaten for a long time by other Europeans who believed them to be poisonous.

 Another key ingredient is mozzarella cheese.
-When Brandi chef Raffaele Esposito supposedly (BS according to some) first made the Pizza Margherita for Queen Margherita in 1889 it is said he used red tomatoes, white mozzarella and green basil to represent the colours of the Italian flag.
+When Brandi chef Raffaele Esposito supposedly (not true according to some) first made the Pizza Margherita for Queen Margherita in 1889 it is said he used red tomatoes, white mozzarella and green basil to represent the colours of the Italian flag.
 Esposito claimed he was the first person to add cheese but other local pizzaiolos contend the combination existed in Naples before him.

 Whatever the truth is, the Margherita is now the de facto meal of choice for school children and most adults all over Italy.
 Pizza in general is also now the most international food of all with a myriad of regional variations, most best avoided.
 When I lived in Japan I remember ordering a potato and mayonnaise deep pan from a takeaway just to see that such a thing existed!
 It’s enough to put you off them for life and I think many people have had a love hate relationship with them, me included.
 But after years of experience of both the extremes, I think I can honestly say, the best pizzas in life are the simple ones!